hojelse/using-algs4/README.md

 ##### 3. import from algs4 by adding this line to the top of your .java file `import edu.princeton.cs.algs4.*;`

 ##### 4. and then use `java myfile.java` to execute your program

-### Option 2 - terminal command `java -cp algs4.jar myfile.java` with manual classpath

-With this option you need to reference `algs4.jar` every time.

-##### 1. Use command `java -cp algs4.jar myfile.java`...
-if myfile.java and algs4.jar is in the same folder, and a relative path to `algs4.jar`

-otherwise you might use a absolute path `java -cp C:\path\to\algs4.jar myfile.java`

 ## VS Code